 She links to her cut files (free) so that you can either follow along to make the same design or swap in your own SVGs.

-This project does require some iron-on vinyl which you should definitely have!
+This project does require some iron-on vinyl (heat transfer vinyl) which you should definitely have!
 You can usually pick it up at a Hobby Lobby or Michael’s.

 Cricut Maker: From Setup to First Cuts

 George and Ken are informative, chatty, and they know their crafts.
-Their video takes us from setup through working with different fabrics and materials.
+Their video takes us through the setup process through working with different fabrics and materials.
 Very easy-to-follow overview of the Cricut Maker.

 Using Cricut Design Space

 Cricut Design Space for Beginners

 I love all of Lorrie’s tutorials, and this one is no exception.
 In 40 minutes she guides us through the basics of Cricut Design Space.